laro/Cone/README.md

 # Cone
 **C++ with CamelCase Style**
-I'd like to have the standard library / STL roughly in the [style of Qt](https://wiki.qt.io/Qt_Coding_Style), and (a variant of) Qt with the standard library / STL classes as base (and with exceptions and namespaces instead of the prefix "Q").
+I'd like to have the standard library / STL roughly in the [style of Qt](https://wiki.qt.io/Qt_Coding_Style), and (a variant of) Qt with the standard library / STL classes as base (and with exceptions, and with namespaces instead of the prefix "Q").

 **C++ with Simplified Syntax**
 Many of C++'s shortcomings stem from the fact that it inherited from C or that backwards compatibility with existing code must be guaranteed.